 - Swen’s Restaurant is home to the coziest and friendliest atmosphere with a refined dining experience.

 - Collins Grill offers a full-service European mountain bistro-grill menu with wine and spirits.
-They also offer slippers to wear at lunch!

 - Goldminer’s Daughter Slopeside Cafe features a modified buffet-style fine-dining experience for breakfast and dinner.